apple/swift-embedded-examples/Sources/EmbeddedSwift/Documentation.docc/CompilerDetails/ABI.md

 ## Symbol mangling under Embedded Swift

-Since Swift 5.0, the stable ABI mangling schema uses the `$s` prefix on all Swift symbols.
+Since Swift 5.0, the stable ABI mangling scheme uses the `$s` prefix on all Swift symbols.
 Because Embedded Swift's ABI differs from the stable ABI, and furthermore because it's not expected to be stable, Embedded Swift uses a `$e` mangling prefix.
 The logic and structure of the mangling stays the same, the only difference is the prefix.

 ## Calling convention of Embedded Swift